On your mark, get set…sell!

 Keep in mind that shoppers will be more responsive to deals during Prime Day, and this will also help you stand out from your competitors.

-3) Audit your listings
+4) Audit your listings

 This is a great time to review your listings and make sure that everything is updated and appealing.
 Take a look at:

-- titles – Are they still accurate and SEO friendly?
+• Titles – Are they still accurate and SEO friendly?

-- descriptions – Be as accurate and specific as possible.
+• Descriptions – Be as accurate and specific as possible.
 You don’t want your customer to feel surprised or confused.
 Avoid returns and complaints by providing useful, detailed descriptions for all of your products.

-4) Check on your PPC campaigns
+5) Check on your PPC campaigns

 Do you have pay-per-click (PPC) campaigns running, then make sure you have enough budget to run throughout both Prime days.
 If you are a professional or brand registered seller on Amazon and you’re not doing PPC, you should absolutely consider trying it out.
 Once you start a campaign, you can measure: clicks, impressions, sales, Return on Ad Spend and Advertising Cost of Sales.
-This article provides a detailed rundown of what PPC is and how to get started.

 If you have any questions or need assistance with the tactics above, contact us at AMZ Consultancy.
 We can also help you become a brand registered seller, set up a brand store or audit your account to see what marketing and advertising tactics are best suited for your products.